 Stem cells are lost in translation

 Translation, the process of protein synthesis, has long been thought of as a housekeeping function, performed similarly by most cells.
 We broke that paradigm using a new technology that allowed for the quantification of protein synthesis within single cells in vivo.
 Using this technology we discovered that hematopoietic (blood forming) stem cells in the bone marrow synthesize new proteins much more slowly than other types of blood cells.
 Furthermore, we determined that low protein synthesis is crucial for maintaining the regenerative activity of hematopoietic stem cells.
 This was a novel and conceptually important mechanism not previously known to regulate stem cells.
 Building upon this discovery, it is now known that low protein synthesis is a broadly conserved feature of somatic stem cells that promotes regeneration in multiple tissues.
-These discoveries, which were published in Nature in 2014, uncovered a new world of biology that has set the stage for our current studies.
+These discoveries, which were published in Nature, uncovered a new world of biology that has set the stage for our current studies.